This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- ¼ cup of mayo (LOVE homemade mayo in this recipe)
+• ¼ cup mayo, LOVE homemade mayo in this recipe

-- 1 ½ tablespoon of dill relish (try not to get too much of the liquid)*
+• 1 ½ tablespoon dill relish, try not to get too much of the liquid*

 Instructions

-- Hard boil your eggs.
-You can do this in the Instant Pot, in the oven, or using the classic stovetop method.
-To cook the eggs on the stove top, put the eggs in a pot and cover them with water so that there’s about an inch of water above the eggs.
-I’ve found that a teaspoon of salt in the water helps the eggs to peel quicker.
+• Hard boil your eggs: put the eggs in a pot and cover them with water so that there's about an inch of water above the eggs.
+I've found that a teaspoon of salt in the water helps the eggs to peel quicker.
 Set the pot over medium hight heat and bring to a rolling boil.
 Once at a boil, remove from the heat, cover, and let sit for 10 minutes.
 Remove the eggs from the pot and place them in an ice bath to cool completely.

 Notes